boojies/blindsign/README.md

 ### License

-* This implementation is licensed under GPL v3.
+* This implementation is licensed under MIT